fxm90/LightweightObservable/README.md

  - `Observable`: Contains an immutable value, you only can subscribe to.
 This is useful in order to avoid side-effects on an internal API.
  - `Variable`: Subclass of `Observable`, where you can modify the value as well.

-So basically your view-model could look like this:
+Using the given approach, your view-model could look like this:
 ```swift
 class TimeViewModel {
     // MARK: - Public properties